Higher education accreditation: India

+National Assessment and Accreditation Council and National Board of Accreditation.

 In 2012, Seattle Times wrote about "Poorly regulated, unaccredited and often entirely fake colleges have sprung up" around India in response to "demand for higher education accelerates, driven by rising aspirations and a bulging population of young people."
 India's higher-education commission reported that of more than 31,000 higher-education institutions, only 4,532 schools were accredited.